Wildfire smoke is a form of air pollution that can affect your health.

 Whenever possible, use air conditioners, heat pumps, evaporative coolers, fans, and window shades to keep your cleaner air space comfortably cool on hot days.
 Overheating can cause serious health problems.
 Learn more about heat

 Find more information on the health effects of wildfire smoke, how to prepare for the season and the use of portable air cleaners for wildfire smoke on the BCCDC website.

 The Air Quality Health Index tool

 The Air Quality Health Index (AQHI) is a tool designed to help people understand how air quality can affect their health, and how they can protect themselves when air quality is poor.
-The index is based on measurements of fine particulate matter (PM2.5) and other pollutants in the air, and is reported across BC.
+The index is based on measurements of fine particulate matter (PM2.5), ground-level ozone (O3), and nitrogen dioxide (NO2) and is reported across BC.
 Learn more about how the index is calculated from this BCCDC Fact Sheet.

 Watch for these air quality notifications issued in the VCH region:

 Within Metro Vancouver